jhofman/css2013/homework/homework_02/README.md

 	pagepop.pig: template for problem 2 solution
 	enwiki-edges.tsv: sample input with wikipedia article ids, urls, and links

+Note: Dummy links are included for a subset of the target pages for easy testing.
+These are indicated by a '#' as the target in the third field.

 ## Problem 3:

 	erdos_nodes.txt: space-separated author ids and quoted names